glic3rinu/spam-gear/README.md

 [php-spam](php-spam)
 --------------------

-With PHP >= 5.3 there is this feature that you can enable to log emails sent with PHP.
-It can be enabled by setting `mail.log = /var/log/phpmail.log` on the `php.ini`.
+With PHP >= 5.3 there is this feature that you can enable for logging emails sent via PHP.
+This can be done by setting `mail.log = /var/log/phpmail.log` on `php.ini`.

-This script inspects `/var/log/phpmail.log` and returns scripts that exceed `MAX_DAILY_MAILS`.
+php-spam inspects `/var/log/phpmail.log` and returns scripts that exceed `MAX_DAILY_MAILS`.

 Usually you want to run this script combined with `php-shell-scan` and `php-spam-legacy`.